Lensman series: Homages and parodies

 With Smith's knowledge, the parody "Backstage Lensman" was written by Randall Garrett in 1949.
 Garrett also referred to the Lenses in his Lord Darcy stories, in which similar lenses are the badges of the King's Messengers, invented by the wizard "Sir Edward Elmer".

 Harry Harrison wrote the humorous and comprehensive parody Star Smashers of the Galaxy Rangers in 1973.

 In the DC Comics universe, the Green Lantern Corps bears many parallels to the Lensmen, though the original editor (Julius Schwartz) denied any connection.
 Later writers would add characters that directly referenced the Lensman series, such as the extraterrestrial Green Lanterns Arisia and Eddore.

 In Robert A. Heinlein's The Number of the Beast, the protagonists encounter a Lensman.
 The novel's alternate version, The Pursuit of the Pankera, has an extended version of the Lensman sequence.

-In the popular trading card game Magic: The Gathering, the Dominion Bracelet is a direct reference to The Lens.
+In the popular trading card game Magic: The Gathering, the Dominion Bracelet is a reference to The Lens.